dinindunz/dini-test-poc/rag/docs/qna/02_metadata_role.md

 ---

-What is the role of metadata here?
-Only content is vectorised.

 Metadata serves as structured filters for pre-filtering and post-filtering search results, while only content gets vectorised for semantic similarity.
 Here's the distinct role of each:

 ### 🎯 Clear Separation of Concerns